lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 Implementations MUST be able to support tokens at least 16 characters long.
-Guidance on the amount of entropy actually obtained from a given length token based on character sets can be found in Appendix A of {{PASSWORD}}.
+Guidance on the amount of entropy actually obtained from a given length token based on character sets can be found in
+{{Appendix A of PASSWORD}}.

 ### Identity Proof Control {#IdentityProofControl}